 And now for the good stuff – it's pancake time!

 The Sugar Mill, a rustic restaurant and country store is housed inside a 100-year-old mill.
 This sweet spot alone is worth the cost of admission to De Leon Springs State Park.
 In fact, it's so popular that you may find yourself waiting 2-3 hours for a table!
-Arrive early in the morning for lower wait times, or plan on exploring the park while you wait.
+Arrive early in the morning for lower wait times, or plan on exploring the park while you wait. *Park admission is required to visit and dine at the Old Sugar Mill Pancake House.
+The cost is $6 per vehicle (two to eight people).

 The Old Sugar Mill is best known for its fresh pancakes, which you cook yourself on a griddle built right into the tabletop.
 There are two dining areas inside the restaurant.
 The larger room has a barn-like feeling and showcases the machinery of the sugar mill.